NSS-Data-Instructional-Stuff/data_science/Python/projects/UN_Exploration/README.md

 25. What is the first year that has a nonzero internet users percentage reported?
 What is the general trend in internet users percentage over the years.
 Pick a visualization that you think illustrates this trend well.

-26. Merge `gdf_df` and `internet_df` (on Country and Year) into a single DataFrame named `gdp_and_internet_use`.
+26. Merge `gdp_df` and `internet_df` (on Country and Year) into a single DataFrame named `gdp_and_internet_use`.
 Keep only countries and years that appear in both tables.
 **Difficult Bonus:** Do not attempt this part until you have completed all other portions of the data question.
 Some countries have slightly different names in the internet use and gdp dataframes.
 For example, the Central African Republic is "Central African Republic" in the gdp dataframe and "Central African Rep." in the internet use dataframe.
 Find as many instances like this as you can and resolve them so that when merging you keep the maximum number of countries possible.

 27. Look at the first five rows of your new data frame to confirm it merged correctly.
 Also, check the last five rows to make sure the data is clean and as expected.

 28. Create a new DataFrame, named `gdp_and_internet_use_2014` by extracting data for the year 2014 from `gdp_and_internet_use`.
 What is the mean internet users percentage in 2014?
 How many countries have at least 90% internet users in 2014?

 29. Find the countries that had the top 3 largest GDP per capita figures for 2014.
-Create a seaborn FacetGrid showing the change in internet user percentage over time for these five countries.
+Create a seaborn FacetGrid showing the change in internet user percentage over time for these three countries.
 Each individual figure in the facet grid will represent a single country.
 What trends do you notice?

 30. Create a scatter plot of Internet Use vs GDP per Capita for the year 2014.
 What do you notice?